Specify these options in zope.conf, as parameters for the

 This directory can be shared among storages connected to different databases, so long as they all have a distinct

 If this directory does not exist, we will attempt to create it on startup.
-It may be possible to share this directory across machines, but that has not been tested.
+This directory must be a local filesystem, not network storage.

 If the database (ZODB.DB object) is not properly